The New York Times Editorial

 Theodore J. Boutrous

-Theodore J. Boutrous, Jr., a partner in the Los Angeles and Washington, D.C. offices of Gibson, Dunn & Crutcher, is Co-Chair of the firm‚Äôs Appellate and Constitutional Law Group, its Media and Entertainment Group, the Crisis Management Group, and the Transnational Litigation and Foreign Judgments Group.¬† He is a member of the firm‚Äôs Executive and Management Committees.
+Theodore J. Boutrous, Jr., is lead co-counsel for Plaintiffs in Vergara v.
+California.
+Mr. Boutrous is a partner in the Los Angeles and Washington, D.C. offices of Gibson, Dunn & Crutcher and is Co-Chair of the firm‚Äôs Appellate and Constitutional Law Group, its Media and Entertainment Group, the Crisis Management Group, and the Transnational Litigation and Foreign Judgments Group.¬† He is a member of the firm‚Äôs Executive and Management Committees.